 - OR PCGR 7420 - Death, Dying and Bereavement - Focus on integrating theoretical knowledge, ministerial skills and personal experiences in relation to specific topics and issues.
 Not just how to minister, but how one goes about explaining the meaning of loss, death and grief.

-Religious Education Courses
+Religious Education Course

 - REGR 0000-7999

-Pastoral Ministry Courses
+Pastoral Ministry Course

 - PMGR 6000-7999

+You may choose two free electives.
 Any course offered at GRE can be taken.